mapk/p5js-block/readme.txt

 * Currently, this plugin does not work with `createCanvas(windowWidth, windowHeight)`.
 You'll need to use actual integer values like, `createCanvas(700, 400)`.
 * Currently, this plugin does not include the `p5.dom.js` or the `p5.sound.js` libraries.
+* Double-forward slash commenting (`//`) does not work due to the way it's escaped.
+Use `/* comment */` instead.
+* Because this solution uses iframes, the height of the iframe is currently defined in the CSS, but I'm looking for a workaround for this.

 This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block) under the [MIT License](https://github.com/ahmadawais/create-guten-block/blob/master/LICENSE).